 Introduction

-The availability and mobility of the non-structural carbon (NSC) reserves, mostly sugars and starch, determine trees’ ability to survive photosynthetic shortages (Dietze et al., 2014; Hartmann & Trumbore, 2016; Martínez-Vilalta et al., 2016; Overdieck, 2016; Trugman et al., 2018; Wiley et al., 2019).
-Carbon limitation may happen because droughts, physical damage, pests, diseases, and floods, are becoming more frequent due to climatic changes (IPCC, 2018; Klein & Hartmann, 2018).
+The availability and mobility of non-structural carbon (NSC) reserves, mostly sugars and starch, determine trees’ ability to survive photosynthetic shortages (Dietze et al., 2014; Hartmann & Trumbore, 2016; Martínez-Vilalta et al., 2016; Overdieck, 2016; Trugman et al., 2018; Wiley et al., 2019).
+Carbon limitation may occur due to stresses such as droughts, physical damage, pests, diseases, and floods, that may become more frequent due to climatic changes (IPCC, 2018; Klein & Hartmann, 2018).
 Tree mortality associated with these stressful conditions (Bréda et al., 2006; Carnicer et al., 2011; von Arx et al., 2017) may cause biodiversity loss (Nunez et al., 2019), economic losses (Strand, 2017; Oliveira et al., 2019) and long-term modifications to the global carbon cycle (McDowell et al., 2018; Pugh et al., 2019).
-Under stress, trees mobilize NSC from their storage reserves to sustain metabolic and growth requirements (Anderegg & Anderegg, 2013; Klein & Hoch, 2015; Mei et al., 2015).
-Although carbon allocation has been widely investigated during the last decades, it is a complex process that still has not been fully understood mechanistically (Hartmann & Trumbore, 2016).
+Under stress, trees mobilize NSC from storage to sustain metabolic and growth requirements (Anderegg & Anderegg, 2013; Klein & Hoch, 2015; Mei et al., 2015).
+Although carbon allocation has been widely investigated during the last decades, it is a complex process that is still not fully understood (Hartmann & Trumbore, 2016).
 In general, carbon fixed during photosynthesis is transported as NSC from chloroplasts to different plant organs (e.g., leaves, branches, stems, and roots) where it is allocated either to metabolism (respiration, growth, defense, osmotic regulation, among others) or to storage, which may occur passively or actively (Lacointe et al., 2004; Wiley et al., 2013; Huang et al., 2019b).
-To understand these dynamics, compartmental models have been proposed where NSC is allocated in organ specific compartments (e.g., leaves, stems and roots) and compound specific compartments (e.g., active labile carbon and stored labile carbon), which are known to have different cycling dynamics (Richardson et al., 2012; Klein & Hoch, 2015; Ceballos-Núñez et al., 2018).
-The active labile carbon is quickly cycled through the tree and replenished mostly by the influx of newly assimilated carbon, resulting in an accumulation of mainly young (<1 year old) carbon in these pools (Gaudinski et al., 2009; Carbone et al., 2013; Richardson et al., 2015).
-In contrast, the stored NSC, which has been represented mostly as a passive allocation pool, accumulates when photosynthesis surpasses demand and is retrieved at slow rates, resulting in an increase in the age of the carbon in these pools (Richardson et al., 2015).
+To represent and understand these dynamics, compartmental models have been proposed where NSC is allocated to both organ specific compartments (e.g., leaves, stems and roots) and compound specific compartments (Richardson et al., 2012; Klein & Hoch, 2015; Ceballos-Núñez et al., 2018).

+One example of recent advances is the observation that the 14C-modeled mean age of NSC in tree stems increases with depth in the stem.
+This has been modeled in two ways.
+Richardson et al. (2015) proposed a two pool model of NSC with ‘active’ (< 1 year old)labile carbon that is quickly cycled through the tree and replenished mostly by the influx of newly assimilated carbon and ‘stored’, older NSC that accumulates when photosynthesis surpasses demand and is retrieved at slow rates . .
 These two compartments have been associated with specific compounds -sugar and starch- (Klein & Hoch, 2015).
-However, the similar ages in both compounds do not support this generalization (Richardson et al., 2015).
+However, the similar ages reported for sugar and starch pools using 14C do not support this generalization (Richardson et al., 2015).
 Despite recent efforts, it is still difficult to differentiate and measure fast and slow cycling pools of NSC in trees.
-Alternatively, Trumbore et al., (2015) explained the differences in NSC dynamics in the stem-wood with a simple diffusion model of one NSC compartment with a radial mixing of carbon of different ages.
-The mixture of NSC inwards in the wood, along rays, is older with respect to the mixture of NSC in the outward direction because of the proximity to the carbon source-phloem.
-Above all, a proper detailed representation of carbon allocation in models may improve our ability to estimate and understand NSC dynamics.
+Alternatively, Trumbore et al., (2015) explained the increasing ages of NSC with depth in stem-wood by transport, using a simple diffusion model of one NSC compartment and radial mixing of mobile carbon of different ages.
+In this model, the net mixture of NSC inwards from the phloem along rays is a source of NSC that is younger than the structural C where it is found. .
+The ability of different models to explain the same observation indicates the importance of a model representation of carbon allocation for improving our ability to estimate and understand NSC dynamics.